coder/templates/docker-vscode-server/README.md

 description: Develop in a container in a Docker host with Coder and Microsoft's VS Code Server
 icon: ../../../site/static/icon/docker.svg
 maintainer_github: coder
-verified: true
+verified: false
-tags: [container, docker]
+tags: [local, docker]
 ---

 # VS Code Server template for a workspace in a container on a Docker host